lewoudar/starlette_demo/README.md

 `./pastebin/alembic.ini`, mainly you need to change the key `sqlalchemy.url` to the database path.
 - **DEFAULT_USER_GROUP**: a string representing the group where common users will be placed.
 I just use `default_user` but you can put whatever you want.
+- **ITEMS_PER_PAGE**: a positive integer representing items to list when getting collection items (pagination).
+If it is not present, it defaults to ten.

 ## CLI